 3. Body Type

 Knowing your body type will help you to narrow down the myriad of choices you'll face when shopping for a wedding dress.
-Have hips that you want to hide, make a bee line to the A-line section of the bridal shop.
-Want to show off your Jessica Rabbit curves, ask the consultant to point you in the direction of the mermaid silhouettes.
-If you are unsure of what style of dress (i.e., ballgown, a-line, mermaid, etc.) would look best on your body, ask the consultant to bring you a sample of each type of gown.
+Have hips that you want to hide?
+Make a bee line to the A-line section of the bridal shop.
+Want to show off your Jessica Rabbit curves?
+Ask the consultant to point you in the direction of the mermaid silhouettes.
+If you are unsure of what style of dress (i.e., ballgown, a-line, mermaid, etc.) would look best on your body, before you go shopping, read our ultimate guide to wedding dress styles to get an idea of the silhouettes available.
+Then, at the bridal salon, ask the consultant to bring you a sample of each type of gown.
 Once you've determined which style best suits your body type, continue to try on dresses in that particular style.

 4. Budget Beautiful

 Determine how much you want (and can afford) to spend on your wedding dress and be realistic.
 You don't want to fall head over heels for a dress that is not an option.
-Remember that in addition to the cost of your wedding dress, you will need to pay for alterations, headpieces, shoes, and jewelry.
+For tips on how to score a stunning wedding dress without breaking the bank, check out our article filled with budget dress shopping tips.
+Remember that in addition to the cost of your wedding dress, you will need to pay for alterations, headpieces, shoes, and jewelry--and trust me, these add-ons can quickly add up!

 5. Bargain Shop

 So you've determined your budget and that Vera Wang dress you've been salivating over is just not in your price range.
-But you just can't live without it-what's a girl to do?
+But you just can't live without it--what's a girl to do?
 First, check out this budget wedding dress shopping guide that contains information on the top online sellers for purchasing deeply discounted wedding dresses.
 Second, check out the brick & mortar shops in your area that sell discounted wedding dress.
 Not sure where to start?
-Don't worry, I've gathered the major players across several Texas areas for you here, here, and here.
+Don't worry, I've gathered the major players across several Texas areas for you including San Antonio & Austin, Dallas/Fort Worth, and Houston.
 Using the right tools, a savvy shopper can score a designer wedding gown for up to 75% off of the retail price.

 6. Sleep On It